-1. Create an Engaging Website
+2. Create an Engaging and Valuable Website

 - Simple to navigate.
 Internet users have brief attention spans.
 If your site is slow to load or hard to explore, you’ll quickly lose your viewer and a potential sale.

-- Mobile Friendly.
+- Mobile-friendly.
 Much of today’s audience accesses the internet through their mobile device.
-If your website is not mobile friendly, you could be missing a huge potential audience.
+If your website design is not optimized for a small screen, you could be missing a huge potential audience.

-2. Use Photography and Aerial Imagery
+3. Use High-Quality Photography and Aerial Imagery

 But video cameras don’t work for pre-construction marketing, as there’s nothing yet to see.
 That’s where computer-aided modeling comes in.
 For a small investment in your marketing budget, you get a big payback in having a virtual tour organized.
 It’s just a step beyond going from a 3D rendering to make your project virtually come to life.
 A talented producer can walk potential clients from front to back and from top to bottom.